-- Continually monitor flooding and water quality and update Sea Level Wise strategies and other flood protection and water quality strategies as needed. - Continue implementing Sea Level Wise recommendations and other stormwater management efforts to mitigate flooding. - Continue programs that protect natural lands and develop the Environmental and Open Space Framework Plan to identify how to leverage initiatives such as flood protection land purchases to connect protected lands. - Apply the Transition Neighborhood design guidelines that create connected open spaces within new neighborhood development. - Find opportunities to develop the Linear Park System. - Continue programs that protect water quality in Courthouse rivers and streams. - Continue to use the Green Sea Blueway and Greenway Management Plan for grant applications and to support the Outdoors Plan. - Continue to implement the Outdoors Plan and the Active Transportation Plan.
+- Continually monitor flooding and water quality and update Sea Level Wise strategies and other flood protection and water quality strategies as needed. - Continue implementing Sea Level Wise recommendations and other stormwater management efforts to mitigate flooding. - Continue programs that protect natural lands and develop the Environmental and Open Space Framework Plan to identify how to leverage initiatives such as flood protection land purchases to connect protected lands. - Apply the Transition Neighborhood design guidelines that create connected open spaces within new neighborhoods. - Find opportunities to develop the Linear Park System. - Continue programs that protect water quality in local water bodies. - Continue to use the Green Sea Blueway and Greenway Management Plan for grant applications and to support the Outdoors Plan. - Continue to implement the Outdoors Plan, the Active Transportation Plan, and aquire more open space via the Open Space Acquisition Program.